 Woodland Environmental Fund

-The Woodland Environmental Fund (WEF) provides an access point for individual businesses to help expand Ireland’s native woodland resource, by providing additional incentives to encourage landowners to plant new native woodlands that they may not have otherwise planted, had that additional support not been provided.
-This relationship benefits the State by contributing to national targets regarding native woodland afforestation.
+The Woodland Environmental Fund (WEF) provides an access point for individual businesses to help expand Ireland’s native woodland resource, by providing additional incentives to encourage landowners to plant new native woodlands.

 It enhances the reputation of the participating business, as that business is associated with the creation of a tangible environmental asset that will become a permanent feature of the landscape.
-These forests will benefit society on an ongoing basis through the ‘delivery’ of the important ecosystem services set out above.
+These forests will benefit society on an ongoing basis by delivering highly important ecosystem services.

-- Farmers and other landowners interested in planting native woodlands may opt into the WEF as part of their standard application under DAFM’s existing Native Woodland Establishment Scheme.
+- Farmers and other landowners interested in planting native woodlands may opt into the Woodland Environmental Fund as part of their Forest Type 1 - Native Forests or Forest Type 2 - Forests for Water application.

-- DAFM undertakes its standard evaluation procedure (which assesses the environmental and silvicultural suitability of the proposal) and, if appropriate, issues approval for the planting of native woodland.
+- DAFM undertakes its standard evaluation procedure and, if appropriate, issues approval for the planting of a native forest.

-- That NCF then connects with current or future business clients that wish to contribute to the fund, and presents them with a list of native woodlands with planting approval.
+- The Registered Forester working on behalf of the landowner provides a participating Natural Capital Facilitator (NCF) with details of the proposed forest.
+That Natural Capital Facilitator then connects with business clients that wish to contribute to the fund, and presents them with a list of native forests with planting approval.

-- Businesses can engage NCFs to describe or measure in a scientifically verifiable manner, the environmental benefits that are likely to be generated by the new native woodland.
-These could include, for example, an improvement in water quality in local rivers and streams, the positive impact the woodland will have on biodiversity in the area, or the amount of carbon that will be captured as the woodland develops.
+- Businesses can engage Natural Capital Facilitators to describe or measure in a scientifically verifiable manner, the environmental benefits that are likely to be generated by the new native forest.

-- An individual business can then decide to support a particular project that best fits its requirements regarding size, location, the types of environmental benefits that are most relevant to it, etc.
+- An individual business can then decide to support a particular project that best fits its requirements (e.g. size, location, types of environmental benefits, etc.).